-Whether it is online faxing or punching buttons into a groaning machine, we have 10 reasons why your company should stop using fax today and switch to a cloud-based Electronic Signature system instead.
+Whether it is online faxing or punching buttons into a groaning machine, we have 12 reasons why your company should stop using fax today and switch to a cloud-based electronic signature system instead.

 The fax system was originally adopted as a way of getting signed bits of paper over to different offices at a time when we still used dial-up technology.